Therapy for Twice Exceptional Adults in NYC

 Perfectionism as a coping strategy

-For many 2e adults, perfectionism wasn't a personality trait—it was an adaptation.
+For many twice exceptional adults, perfectionism wasn't a personality trait—it was an adaptation.
 If everything is done flawlessly, maybe no one will notice the chaos underneath.
 Therapy looks at where that strategy came from, what it costs you now, and how to hold high standards without living under constant self-attack.
 This often overlaps with imposter syndrome, which many twice exceptional adults experience intensely despite significant evidence of their own competence.

 Burnout that goes deeper than exhaustion